 If you’d like to bring Foreskin Awareness Booth to your city, festival, conference, party or living room, contact us at firstname.lastname@example.org.

 Note: In case this is not already clear, Foreskin Awareness Booth is not a sex show — the performer does not engage in lewd behavior or become sexually aroused during the performance (even if the audience is extremely attractive).
 There is absolutely no nudity or explicit imagery outside the tent, as community standards are scrupulously maintained.
-Over the past two years Foreskin Awareness Booth has appeared primarily at “family-friendly” fairs and festivals, and has encountered no issues whatsoever.
+Over the past four years Foreskin Awareness Booth has appeared primarily at “family-friendly” fairs and festivals, and has encountered no issues whatsoever.
 Please direct any further questions about the content of the show to email@example.com.